top of page

 thumbnail_image001.jpg

-GONG Zhe - Ph.D.
+Zhe GONG - Ph.D.
 Candidate

 Zhe received her Bachelor’s degree at Shandong University, China, in 2019, majoring in electrical engineering and automation.
 She then continued her graduate studies at Tsinghua University, China, as a recommended postgraduate in Tsinghua Berkeley Shenzhen Institute.
 She received her Master degree in 2022.
 Her thesis topic is on the risk assessment and network reconfiguration of active distribution networks.